Healthy Homes Assessment Thorndon

 Thorndon Moisture Ingress & Drainage

-Rental properties require to be equipped with effective drainage to get rid of the stormwater and surface waters, and ground water, including the proper outfall or runoff.
-Making sure that the water has a proper place to go and that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Rental properties need to have efficient drainage to eliminate storm water, surface water and ground water, including an appropriate outfall or runoff.
+Making sure the water is able to go, and also that it doesn’t sit beneath structures is an important aspect of keeping your property dry.

-In addition to an irrigation system to stop water ingress, if the rental has an enclosed gap between the floor and soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between your flooring and the ground, a ground water barrier must be put in place when it is reasonably practicable to install it.

-An underground moisture barrier typically a polythene sheet laid over the ground to prevent any moisture from the ground from accumulating into the building.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to stop any moisture present in the ground from entering the home.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection